HHS-AHRQ/MEPS-summary-tables/README.md

+- This repository has been archived and is no longer maintained.
+- The code is provided for historical reference and may contain unpatched or unknown vulnerabilities.
+- It should not be used in production systems.

 # MEPS summary tables

 This repository contains the code needed to create the tables behind the interactive [**Medical Expenditure Panel Survey (MEPS) Household Component summary tables**](https://meps.ahrq.gov/mepstrends/home/index.html) found on the [MEPS website](https://meps.ahrq.gov/mepsweb/data_stats/quick_tables.jsp).
 The tables created from the code in this repository provide frequently used summary statistics at the national level for: